publications

 2021

-- MetaDetectComputer-implemented methods for quantitation of features of interest in whole slide imagingNam Nguyen, Lorena Mora-Blanco, Kristen Turner, Julie Weise, Jason Christiansen, and Mihir BafnaProvisional patent.
+- PatentComputer-implemented methods for quantitation of features of interest in whole slide imagingNam Nguyen, Lorena Mora-Blanco, Kristen Turner, Julie Weise, Jason Christiansen, and Mihir BafnaProvisional patent.
 PCT/US2021/022308 Mar 2021